cloudentity-public/ce-dev-sample-login-spa/docs/oidc-authentication-app-in-react.md

 In this article, we will be creating a React based front-end application that will serve as an authentication application template.
 In this modern stack, we will be using OAuth Authorization code flow with PKCE to fetch the `idToken` that represents the identity of the authenticated user.
-We will use Cloudentity Authorization Platform as the OIDC provider.
-Cloudentity platform can plug in into any of your existing
+We will use the Cloudentity Authorization Platform as the OIDC provider.
+The Cloudentity platform can plug in into any of your existing
-Identity providers like Okta, Auth0, Google, Facebook etc and abstracts away the dependency of the application on an identity provider and acts like pure open standard compliant OAuth and OIDC server.
-This way the application is integrated with Cloudentity as OIDC provider via the open standard specifications.
+Identity providers like Okta, Auth0, Google, Facebook, etc; it abstracts away the dependency of the application on an identity provider, and acts like pure open standard compliant OAuth and OIDC server.
+This way, the application is integrated with Cloudentity as OIDC provider via the open standard specifications.

 ### Prerequisites

 #### Cloudentity SaaS Tenant

-Cloudentity offers [free SaaS Tenant](https://authz.cloudentity.io/register) and you can sign up for one, if you have not already for a [free account](https://authz.cloudentity.io/register).
+Cloudentity offers [free SaaS Tenant](https://authz.cloudentity.io/register), and you can sign up for a [free account](https://authz.cloudentity.io/register) if you haven't already.
 With this you are basically getting a free OAuth/OIDC compliant server with all of the latest specifications comprising of OpenData initiatives across the world.

 #### React app